The Holy Eucharist

 • Oblation- The gifts of bread and wine are reverently brought from the preparation table to the Altar.
 This is done solemnly but directly in the West, while in the East the gifts are processed out into the Nave in the Great Entrance.
 The Eastern Liturgy continues with the Cherubic Hymn, and in the West the proper Offertory chant of the day is sung, often followed by some appropriate hymn.
 The Western offertory prayers are prayed at this point, being analogous to what takes place before the Eastern Liturgy during the Prothesis.

-• Consecration- In both Eastern and Western rites this begins with the priest’s exhortation to the people: “Lift up your hearts.”
+• Consecration- In both Eastern and Western rites this begins with the priest’s exhortation to the people: “Lift up your hearts” (Sursum corda).
 And for both rites, the following Eucharistic prayers share the same essential features: addressed to the Father, includes Jesus’ words of institution, invokes the Holy Spirit to change the bread and wine into Christ’s own body and blood, and concludes with a Trinitarian doxology.

-• Communion- The faithful then receive both the Body & Blood (usually intincted and received together) while hymns are sung.
+• Communion- The faithful then receive both the Body & Blood (administered with a spoon in the East and usually intincted and received together in the West) while hymns may be sung.
 Bread that has been blessed at the Offertory (not consecrated) is offered to all (antidoron in the East, panis benedictus in the West)